 Market Sq, St James’ St. South Petherton TA13 5BT

-The Blake Hall is a registered charity managed by the William Blake Memorial Hall Management Committee, which comprises of two representatives from the Parish Council, representatives from the WI and the Art Group together with various parishioners.
-The Hall is in the centre of the village with main hall on the 1st floor.
+The Blake Hall is a registered charity managed by the William Blake Memorial Hall Management Committee, which comprises of a representative from the Parish Council, representatives from the WI and the Art Group together with various parishioners.
+The Hall is in the centre of the village with a main hall on the 1st floor.
 The Parish Council are Custodian Trustees of the building.